-English 1B is a writing course that focuses on argumentation and analysis.
-Through the study of literary, rhetorical, and professional texts, students will develop the habits of mind required to write argumentative and critical essays.
-Particular emphasis is placed on writing and reading processes.
-Students will have repeated practice in prewriting, drafting, revising, and editing, and repeated practice in reading closely in a variety of forms, styles, structures, and modes.
+ENGL 1B is a writing course that exposes you to significant works of the human intellect and imagination.
+Through the study of literary, rhetorical, and professional texts, you will examine the analytical and creative process in the production and perception of such works, and the significance of the historical and cultural contexts in which the works are created and interpreted.
+You will practice prewriting, drafting, revising, and editing, and you will practice reading closely in a variety of forms, styles, structures, and modes.